morvenn/prezentacja_ktlc/README.md

-# Presentation about CSS
+# Presentation about becoming a techwriter

-This is a presentation about slightly more advanced aspects of CSS language.
+This is a presentation about becoming a techwriter.

 This presentation uses [reveal.js presentation engine](https://revealjs.com).
 For more info see [here](./README-reveal.md).